Egyptian emergency court sentences three prominent prisoners to years behind bars

 “His crime is that, like millions of young people in Egypt and far beyond, he believed another world was possible,” she wrote.
 “And he dared to try to make it happen.”

-Egypt is a key strategic partner for the United States and provides some $1.3 billion of assistance to Egypt each year.
+Egypt is a key strategic partner of the United States, which provides some $1.3 billion in assistance to Cairo each year.
 The Biden administration has, however, raised some concerns over Sissi’s human rights record.
-Earlier this year, Washington imposed new conditions on some aid, withholding $130 million until Egypt ends certain prosecutions against human rights civil society organizations and drops charges against or releases 16 people Washington had raised with Cairo since early summer.
+Earlier this year, Washington imposed new conditions on some aid, withholding $130 million until Egypt ends certain prosecutions against human rights organizations and drops charges against or releases 16 people whose cases Washington had raised with Cairo since early summer.

+A senior congressional staffer in Washington, who spoke on the condition of anonymity because of the sensitivity of the relationship between the two countries, said Monday that the “unjustified and purely politicized sentences … are yet another sign of the Sissi regime’s repressive and unchanging attitude toward basic human rights and freedoms.”

+“Such sentences cast doubt on Egypt’s purported commitment to addressing rights issues raised by numerous members of Congress as well as the Biden administration in the U.S.-Egypt Strategic Dialogue just last month,” the staffer said.

 In September, Egypt introduced an official human rights strategy.
 While some saw it as a positive step, advocates expressed concerns that it would not result in widespread change in the country, which has seen an enormous crackdown on freedom of speech in the years since Sissi came to power.

-Last week, Germany’s Foreign Ministry tweeted that it expects “the Egyptian government to lobby for a fair trial & the release of [Baqer] & his co-defendants.”
+Last week, Germany’s Foreign Ministry tweeted that it expected “the Egyptian government to lobby for a fair trial & the release of [Baqer] & his co-defendants.”

 “Lawyers cannot be punished for practicing their profession,” the tweet read.

-The Egyptian Foreign Ministry issued a sharp rebuke, saying in a statement that it amounted to “unreasonable interference into Egyptian internal affairs” and undermined the independence of Egypt’s judiciary.
+The Egyptian Foreign Ministry issued a sharp rebuke, saying in a statement that Germany’s comment amounted to “unreasonable interference into Egyptian internal affairs” and undermined the independence of Egypt’s judiciary.

 Abdel Fattah’s trial comes soon after a number of other developments in court cases against prominent activists.
-Late last month, human rights advocate Hossam Bahgat was found guilty of spreading false news and insulting a state authority and was fined around $650.
-Bahgat is the executive director of the Egyptian Initiative for Personal Rights, an advocacy group.
+Late last month, human rights advocate Hossam Bahgat was found guilty of spreading false news and insulting a state authority and was fined about $650.
+Bahgat is the executive director of the Egyptian Initiative for Personal Rights (EIPR), an advocacy group.

-Earlier this month, EIPR researcher Patrick George Zaki, who has been held in detention since last year over charges he spread false information, was released pending his trial slated for early next year.
+Earlier this month, EIPR researcher Patrick George Zaki, who had been held in detention since last year over charges he spread false information, was released pending his trial slated for early next year.

 “Hope to hear something good today,” Zaki tweeted Monday, alongside photos of the three men awaiting their sentences.